 Somaliland is a self-declared state which declared its independence in 1991, although it is internationally still recognised as an autonomous region of Somalia.
 Somaliland authorities are sensitive about matters and opinions related to unification.

 There is limited space for CSOs to operate due to the armed conflict in many parts of the country, though associational rights are technically guaranteed in the provisional Constitution.

-There is limited space for CSOs to operate due to the armed conflict in many parts of the country, though associational rights are technically guaranteed in the provisional Constitution.
-In a positive development in August 2016, the government took the positive step of establishing a Human Rights Commission.
-Somalia also made commitments at the UN Human Rights Commission during its Universal Periodic Review, but these have not yet resulted in positive actions by the state.
+There is limited space for CSOs to operate due to the armed conflict in many parts of the country, though associational rights are technically guaranteed in Article 16 of the provisional Constitution of 2012.
+Operating without adequate oversight, the national intelligence agency routinely arrests and detains human rights activists, often with no formal charges pressed against them.
 Many Somali CSOs now operate from Kenya because of numerous incidents of attacks, abductions and killings of CSO employees.

 The authorities rarely respect the freedom to assemble peacefully.